-- \\ Final grades will not be released until the 6.2 logs are completed\\ - \\ Overall the EM rotation is worth 65% of the combined EM/Anesthesia Rotation but each individual rotation must be successfully completed with a minimum of a 70% to achieve a 'Pass' on the overall rotation\\ - 1.
-Clinical performance as measured by evaluations filled out by attending physicians for every Emergency shift.
-If you fail to submit all of the daily ITERs, the clinical component is considered to be incomplete and may constitute a failure of the rotation.
-The following criteria are also required to pass: - Not more than one (1) shift assessment noting "Below expectations" in the first 2 weeks of the rotation and NO "Below expectations" assessments in the last 2 weeks of the rotation.
-If students do not meet this expectation, they may be offered an opportunity to remediate, however this will be contingent on their performance in the other components; remediation may not be offered and the student may be required to repeat a portion of/all of the rotation. - The assessments will be compiled to complete an ITER (In Training Evaluation Report).
-This will contribute to 70% of the mark. - The student must have a minimum of "Meets Expectations" on all categories for the Summative ITER (assessment form) to pass the clinical portion. - 2.
-Written Exam: The student must achieve a minimum of 70% on the written exam.
-If the student achieves a score of less than 70% the student may be offered an opportunity to remediate the exam, however this is contingent on the overall performance in the other components.
-If the student is performing poorly overall, the student may NOT be offered an opportunity to remediate and may be required to repeat a portion of/all of the rotation.
+- Final grades will not be released until the 6.2 logs are completed - Overall the EM rotation is worth 65% of the combined EM/Anesthesia Rotation but each individual rotation must be successfully completed with a minimum of a 70% to achieve a 'Pass' on the overall rotation - 1.
+Clinical Performance as measured by daily evaluations filled out by attending physicians for every Emergency shift.
+If a Clerk fails to submit all of the daily ITARs, the clinical component is considered to be incomplete and may constitute a failure of the rotation.
+A failure of clinical performance is indicated by any of the following: - Assessments of professionalism below "Meets Expectations" on the summative ITAR. - Failure to achieve a minimum of "Meets Expectations" on all categories for the final Summative Assessment (ITAR). - Clinical Summative Assessment: The assessments will be compiled by the site coordinator using their academic judgement based on both numeric marks and qualitative comments to complete a final Summative Assessment (ITAR).
+This will contribute to 70% of the mark.
+All narrative comments as well as the rating scales will be utilized to formulate a final summative ITAR.

+- 2. Written Exam: Clerks must achieve a minimum of 70% on the written exam.
+If a Clerk has a score of less than 70% he or she may be offered an opportunity to remediate and write a supplemental exam, however this is contingent on overall performance in the other components.
+If a Clerk is performing poorly overall, he or she may NOT be offered an opportunity to remediate and may be required to repeat a portion of/all of the rotation.
 A meeting with a subcommittee consisting of the Clerkship Chair, the Rotation Director and a Rotation Coordinator from another discipline may be convened in this circumstance to make decisions regarding remediation. - 3.
-Triage Reflection: You must submit the reflection to the EM office (Room 2646, RUH) no later than six (6) consecutive calendar days following the shadowing experience.
+Reflection: The student must submit the reflection no later than seven (7) consecutive calendar days following the shadowing experience.
 See Assignment Submission Policy.
 The reflection will be marked according to a rubric and is posted on One45. - 4.
+6.2 Log: Completion of 6.2 logs is required to pass each rotation.
+Failure to do so will result in an incomplete rotation until alternative experiences are complete.
+6.2 log must be completed within one (1) week of the end of the rotation. - 5.
+Online Interpretive Assignment: This is an online formative assignment to provide Clerks an opportunity to develop their interpretive skills through case based, independent learning of 'must not miss' diagnoses.
+Clerks are expected to complete and submit the assignment during the EM rotation. - Online Ultrasound Module: This is an online, formative module designed to provide Clerks additional opportunities to interpret POCUS images.
+Clerks are expected to complete the module on Blackboard during their EM rotation.

-Attendance: Attendance at all learning activities, including Emergency Academic Half-Days is mandatory.
-If the student is absent from any learning activity (suturing lab, SIMs, AHD, Triage shift, core cases) without prior approval, this constitutes an incomplete rotation and may be grounds for failure, at the discretion of the Rotation Director or Rotation Coordinator.
+Please note: Attendance at all learning activities, including Emergency Academic Half-Days is mandatory.
+If you are absent from any learning activity (suturing lab, SIMs, AHD, Triage shift, core cases) without prior approval, this constitutes an incomplete rotation and may be grounds for failure, at the discretion of the Rotation Director or Rotation Coordinator.